5 Things to do in Scotland this Spring

 North Coast 500

 When speaking of road trips and Scotland it would be impossible to forget the North Coast 500 route.
 Scotland’s newest coastal driving route is affectionately nicknamed after Americas famous “route 66.”
-Pick up a campervan from Bunk Campers depots in Edinburgh or Glasgow and get on the open road.
+Pick up a campervan from Bunk Campers depots in Edinburgh or transfer from Glasgow and get on the open road.

 The route starts in Inverness, just 3 hours from our depot, and journeys 500 miles around the best scenery the Highlands has to offer.
 Medieval castles, mountains and glens, wild, isolated beaches and natural wonders are just some of the sights waiting for you.
 For those interested in the Scottish menu, the coast has plenty of mouth watering food and drink.
 Try the Lochinver larder for the best pies in Scotland or park up your campervan in the great outdoors and enjoy a home cooked meal while enjoying the scenery.
 All of our campervans are equipped with a gas hob meaning you can cook almost anywhere.